bit2shift/ubermakefile/README.md

 Flags that are specific to the underlying type of artifact being built.
 These should not affect debugging or optimisation characteristics.

 ##### `objects`
-A single string or an array of strings, each containing a pattern that can be passed to [`$(filter pattern…,text)`](https://www.gnu.org/software/make/manual/html_node/Text-Functions.html#Text-Functions) in `make`.
+A string or an array of strings, each containing a pattern that can be passed to [`$(filter pattern…,text)`](https://www.gnu.org/software/make/manual/html_node/Text-Functions.html#Text-Functions) in `make`.
-Used to select the objects that are needed to build the current artifact.
+Used for selecting the objects required for building the current artifact.
 TL; DR: It's a list of wildcard paths, with the wildcard character being `%`.

 ---